-Most Part D plans include a monthly fee that will vary according to the plan you choose and the state you live in.
-The charges can be complex, and you’re likely to pay different prices for drugs depending on their “Tier” (more on that later).
+Most Medicare Part D plans charge a monthly fee, or premium, that will vary according to the plan you choose.
+The charges can be complex, and you’re likely to pay different prices for drugs depending on their “tier” (more on that later).
 You may have your monthly premium deducted from your monthly Social Security payment.
 To do this, contact your prescription drug plan.

-The next cost is your annual deductible.
-The annual deductible is the amount you pay for your prescriptions before Part D coverage starts to pay its share of your covered drugs.
-Although deductibles can vary according to the plan you choose, no plan can charge more than $360 a year in 2016.
-This will rise to $400 per year in 2017.
+Another cost is your annual deductible.
+The annual deductible is the amount you pay for your prescriptions before Medicare Part D coverage starts to pay its share of your covered drugs.
+Although deductibles can vary according to the plan you choose, no plan can charge more than $400 per year in 2017.

-This is what you pay for each prescription after the deductible.
-A copayment is the set amount you pay for all drugs in a specific Tier.
-Different tiers correspond to different types of drugs, and how much your insurance will cover on each type.
-Typically, you’ll pay less for a generic drug than for a brand one.
-For example, a Tier 1 generic drug might have a $3 co-pay charge; this simply means you pay $3 towards the cost of every individual prescription.
+This is what you pay for each prescription after the deductible, when applicable.
+A co-payment is the set amount you pay for all drugs in a specific tier.
+Different tiers correspond to different types of drugs, and how much your insurance will cover of each type.
+For example, you may pay less for a generic drug than for a brand one.

 Coinsurance works similarly, but instead of paying a fixed fee, you’ll pay a percentage of the drug’s cost.
-For instance, you may pay 25 percent coinsurance on a $100 drug; this means you would pay $25 towards the cost while your plan covers the rest.
+For instance, you may pay 25% coinsurance on a $100 drug; this means you would pay $25 towards the cost while your plan covers the rest.

 The Coverage Gap

-Sometimes nicknamed the “donut hole,” the Medicare coverage gap represents a temporary limit on what your plan will pay for prescription drugs.
-In order to reach the coverage gap, you’ll need to spend a certain amount on drugs (out-of-pocket) in a calendar year.
-In 2016, you will only reach the coverage gap after you’ve spent $3,310 on covered drugs.
-This will rise to $3,700 in 2017.
+Sometimes nicknamed the “donut hole,” the Medicare coverage gap represents a temporary limit on what your plan will cover for prescription drugs.
+In order to reach the coverage gap, you and your prescription drug plan, need to spend a certain amount on covered prescription drugs in a calendar year.
+In 2017, you will only reach the coverage gap after you’ve spent $3,700 on covered drugs.

 The out-of-pocket spending threshold for policyholders in 2017 for covered prescription drugs is $4,950, after this you’re out of the coverage gap.
-Once you exceed this figure, you automatically enter Catastrophic Coverage, which reduces the amount you have to pay out-of-pocket.
+Once you exceed this figure, you automatically receive catastrophic coverage, which reduces the amount you have to pay out-of-pocket for covered prescription drugs.